cxmplex/ProjectSquidFireMage/README.md

 - Fully deobfuscated including original comments in code.

-- Ran by known scammers Xen (not real Xen either) and Larry.
+- Ran by known scammers Xen (not real Xen either) and Larry
-- Exit scammed after EWT shutdown by pretending to have EWT source code .
+- Exit scammed after EWT shutdown by pretending to have EWT source code

-- Full of hilariously bad code, especially anywhere you see "I'm a genius" in one of the comments.
+- Full of hilariously bad code, especially anywhere you see "I'm a genius" in one of the comments

-- This is all put into one file (zzz.lua), I have not broken apart the addon because it would take too much time.
+- This is all put into one file (zzz.lua), I have not broken apart the addon because it would take too much time

 Things you'll find hilarious